icplayer/icplayer/addons/Paragraph_Keyboard/documentation.md

     </tr>
     <tr>
         <td>Weight</td>
         <td>The maximum number of points the teacher can grant when grading the Assignment's open activities.
 This can be only a whole number in range from 0 to 100.
-The default Paragraph’s weight equals 1.</td>
+The default Paragraph’s weight equals 1.
+If the `Manual grading` property is selected, this value will be used as the max score.</td>
     </tr>
 </table>